qinyuncao/cs326-final-teammu/docs/final.md

 Log Out (5 Points):

 - When the Log Out link is pressed in the header, the user is redirected to the home page with Log In and Sign Up in the header (5 Points)

+Heroku Deployment (5 Points):

+- The application is correctly deployed on https://cs326-teammu.herokuapp.com/ (5 Points)

+Final Video (5 Points):

+- All requirements for the final video are met (5 Points)